ska-telescope/ska-sdp-opinterface/docs/src/scripts-view.rst

-Workflows View
+Scripts View
 ==============

-Clicking on `Workflows` in the left-hand menu will initially show a display of the types of `workflows` (currently just two) defined in the `Configuration Database` in a `tree` type view.
+Clicking on `Scripts` in the left-hand menu will initially show a display of the types of `scripts` (currently just two) defined in the `Configuration Database` in a `tree` type view.